mental32/SwiftChat/README.md

 ## Python websocket chat server software.

-SwiftChat is a python websocket chat server application, inspired by other social media and chat applications such as:
+SwiftChat is a python websocket chat server application, inspired by other<br>social media and chat applications such as:
 Skype, Discord and WhatsApp.
 Its designed to be interfaced with websites.

 ## Server opcodes